sfrauenfelder/chartjs-plugin-gridline-background/README.md

    </tbody>
 </table>

-<strong>Note:</strong> for y axes, you have to specify colors from top to bottom, because that's the order in which gridlines are drawn.
+<strong>Note:</strong> For y axes, you have to specify colors from top to bottom, because that's the order in which gridlines are drawn.
 That's how it works for the gridline foreground colors, and I have followed that for the background colors.
+<strong>Note:</strong> If you use opaque (not transparent) colors, only the last drawn colors will be visible, as they are drawn over any previous colors, which are then hidden.
 <h2>Example</h2>
 The following example would give you alternating grey and white background for an x-axis: